 An exhibition of watercolors and botanical specimens of plants native to the lost Cat Swamp habitat in the Wayland and Blackstone neighborhoods on the East Side.

 Living in a world of constant change requires ever-recurring adjustments in forms of repair as things break, decay, or fall into pieces.
 The Adaptive Reuse and Exhibition design studio by the Department of Interior Architecture, RISD, under guidance of Prof. Markus Berger investigated creative and generative topics of repair by engaging the 200-year-old Cathedral of St. John and the Center of Reconciliation RI.
+The proposed projects by the students, through potential rewriting of content, program, and meaning, envisioned new futures that reinvigorate the cathedral and its undercroft and create connections to the community of Providence.

 The confluence of the Woonasquatucket and Moshassuck Rivers provided a gathering place for Rhode Island’s earliest inhabitants.
 Since then, these and other waterways have been central to the development of our capital city.
 This exhibition will explore the waterways’ evolution from colonial thoroughfares, to critical lines of transport for Rhode Island’s early industries, to the civic gathering spaces they are today.